perladvent/perldotcom/content/article/_pub_1999_11_p5pdigest_THISWEEK-19991128.md

 This report is very late, because I was in London from 26--29 November, and then when I got back I had to finish preparing class materials for a class I was teaching in Chicago from 6--8 December, and when I got back from *that* I had to prepare class materials for a class I was teaching in New York from 14--16 December.
 Then I had to recover.
 Now I'm going to try to catch up on reports.
 My apologies for the delay.

 #### <span id="New_Meta_Information_">New Meta-Information</span>

-The most recent report will always be available at [http://www.perl.com/p5pdigest.cgi](/p5pdigest.cgi).

 You can subscribe to an email version of this summary by sending an empty message to [`p5p-digest-subscribe@plover.com`.](mailto:p5p-digest-subscribe@plover.com)